Fiction – paperback; Fourth Estate; 288 pages; 2009.

 Gregor had turned his life into a search for belonging, though it always remained a distant thing, a vague, utopian memory.

 His marriage slowly flounders because he cannot truly open up to his wife, Maria, about the things that trouble him.
 Then when Maria makes contact with his “adopted” mother behind his back, she begins to doubt his claim that he was a Jewish foundling.
 Surely his mother isn’t lying?
-Could it be that Gregor’s convinced himself he’s Jewish in order to alleviate some kind of German guilt?
+Could it be that Gregor has convinced himself he’s Jewish to alleviate some kind of German guilt?

-There’s a lot of big themes and issues in this book about memory, loss, belonging and the ways in which Germans dealt with the aftermath of the war.
-And while Disguise had the potential to be absolutely heart-wrenching in places, I found the prose style so distant and removed — there’s a lot of telling and not much showing — that it made very little emotional impact at all.
-This is a shame, because the opening chapter is one of the saddest and most exciting, and morally troubling, pieces of fiction I’ve ever read.
+This is a shame because the opening chapter is one of the saddest and most exciting, and morally troubling, pieces of fiction I’ve ever read.
 But the rest of the book fails to live up to this promise and, as a result, Disguise, while an enjoyable read, doesn’t deliver the truly emotional wallop that would have elevated it to something really special.